 Did you think most people are out there hunting for a bargain?
 Think again.
 Quality is becoming more important than price to most consumers.

-53% rated quality as the most important factor when making purchases compared to 38% who think price is more important according to an article on Businesswire.
+51% rated quality as the most important factor when making purchases compared to 30% who think the price is more important according to an article on First Insight.

 Quality in garment manufacturing is a very broad subject as it encompasses both process and product as you will learn later.
-But it basically constitutes the characteristics of a saleable good which determine its desirability and which can be controlled by a manufacturer to meet certain basic requirements.
+But it basically constitutes the characteristics of a salable good that determine its desirability and which can be controlled by a manufacturer to meet certain basic requirements.

 Most businesses that produce goods for sale have a product quality or assurance department that monitors outgoing products for consumer acceptability.

-Quality Control is focused on the product.
-It is generally understood as assessing the quality of products upon completing manufacturing and after being classified into acceptable and unacceptable categories where checking of the actual results are done to ensure that things are as expected.
-There is a lot more to learn!
+Quality Control (QC) is focused on the product.
+It is generally understood as assessing the quality of products upon completing manufacturing and after being classified into acceptable and unacceptable categories where checking of the actual results is done to ensure that things are as expected.

 • A review of the quality of those goods and components already completed.
 QC inspectors should draw samples from what is already completed and check for defects.
 Full review on what type of samples were drawn and what defects were found in those samples.